 Simply stated, book positioning is the place your book occupies in the mind of your reader, and how that reader perceives your book as fulfilling their needs.

-If you get it right, positioning acts as the business and marketing plan for your book.
-It makes both the writing and marketing of the book easy, and ensures you get what you want from your book.
+It’s important to understand that you can’t write or market yourself out of a positioning problem.
+If you get it right, positioning makes both the writing and marketing of the book easy, and ensures you get what you want from your book.

 A (Very) Brief History of Book Positioning

-For a hundred years in the old media traditional publishing model, every agent had to have the positioning discussion with an editor before they would offer advance.
+For a hundred years in the old traditional publishing model, every agent had to have the positioning discussion with an editor before they would buy a book.

 Strictly speaking, in traditional publishing circles the positioning discussion only revolved around how the book fit into traditional sales categories.
 That’s where the term comes from.
 It’s literally a discussion of what position on the bookstore shelves the book is supposed to go, because in the twentieth century, the market for books was essentially synonymous with the needs of bookstores.